datapartyjs/tasker/README.md

 # Design

 Tasker provides a [`Runner`](https://datapartyjs.github.io/tasker/Runner.html) class which manages depedencies, tasks and results.
 The runner class utilizes the [dependency-solver](https://www.npmjs.com/package/dependency-solver) npm package.
 When possible upto [`Runner.parallel`](https://datapartyjs.github.io/tasker/Runner.html#Runner) foreground tasks will be run at the same time.
 When background tasks are added to the `Runner` they are started immeditaly and do not count against the parallel limit.

+Tasks are added to the [`Runner`](https://datapartyjs.github.io/tasker/Runner.html) by calling [`Runner.addTask(task)`](https://datapartyjs.github.io/tasker/Runner.html#addTask).
+Every [`Runner.planningIntervalMs`](https://datapartyjs.github.io/tasker/Runner.html) added tasks have their dependencies reveiwed and the schedule is updated.
+Tasks are scheduled in order of:

+ 1. Order of calls to [`Runner.addTask(task)`](https://datapartyjs.github.io/tasker/Runner.html#addTask)
+ 2. Task with no dependencies
+ 3. Task with depenedencies, in order after solving usage graph

+As tasks are completed they can resolve with a result (or not).
+Any task that has defined dependencies will receive the results from the tasks they depend upon in their [`Task.exec(task)`](https://datapartyjs.github.io/tasker/Task.html#exec)

 ![](./images/tasker-overview.svg)

 Consumers of the library are expected to extend the [`Task`](https://datapartyjs.github.io/tasker/Task.html) class to later instantiate and add instances to a runner.
-Tasks are added by calling [`Runner.addTask(myTaskInstance)`](https://datapartyjs.github.io/tasker/Runner.html#addTask).
+Tasks are added by calling [`Runner.addTask(task)`](https://datapartyjs.github.io/tasker/Runner.html#addTask).

 For more details see documentation: